SixdegreeLab/MasteringChainAnalytics/en/ch02/ch02-quickstart.md

 The broad sense of SQL query statement types includes Insert, Delete, Update, Select, and many other types.
 The narrow sense of SQL queries mainly refers to data retrieval using Select statements.
-Most of the time, on-chain data analysis only needs to use Select statements to complete the work, so we only introduce Select query statements here.
+Most of the time, Onchain data analysis only needs to use Select statements to complete the work, so we only introduce Select query statements here.
 In the following content, we will alternate the use of Query, Select and other vocabulary, unless otherwise specified, all refer to the use of Select statements to write Query for data retrieval.